twentynineteen/ingest-tauri/TECHNICAL_DEBT.md

 **Progress:**
 - ✅ `ScriptFormatter.tsx` reduced from 717 to 175 lines (2025-11-18)
 - ✅ `TrelloCardsManager.tsx` reduced from 533 to 165 lines (2025-11-18)
+- ✅ `VideoLinksManager.tsx` reduced from 559 to 169 lines (2025-11-18)
-- Remaining: 5 files still exceed 500 lines
+- Remaining: 4 files still exceed 500 lines

 **Target Resolution:** Q2 2026 (opportunistic refactoring)